 38th Legislative District

 Sen. Robinson grew up on a family dairy farm in Lancaster County, Pennsylvania.
 She earned a bachelor’s degree from the University of Delaware and a Master’s in Public Health degree from the University of Michigan.
-She currently lives in Everett, where she has been an active community volunteer with United Way, the Everett School District, Providence Hospital and other organizations.
+She currently lives in Everett.
 She is the mother of two grown children, Colin and Garret.